bokeh/bokeh/docs/bokeh/source/docs/user_guide/interaction/js_callbacks.rst

-In addition to responding to property change events using ``js_on_change``, Bokeh allows ``CustomJS`` and ``SetValue`` callbacks to be triggered by specific interaction events with the plot canvas, on button click events, and on LOD (Level-of-Detail) events.
+In addition to responding to property change events using ``js_on_change``, Bokeh allows ``CustomJS`` and ``SetValue`` callbacks to be triggered by specific interaction events with the plot canvas, on button click events, on LOD (Level-of-Detail) events, and document events.

 These event callbacks are defined on models using the ``js_on_event`` method, with the callback receiving the event object as a locally defined ``cb_obj``